mml-book/mml-book.github.io/index.md

 'The field of machine learning has grown dramatically in recent years, with an increasingly impressive spectrum of successful applications.
 This comprehensive text covers the key mathematical concepts that underpin modern machine learning, with a focus on linear algebra, calculus, and probability theory.
 It will prove valuable both as a tutorial for newcomers to the field, and as a reference text for machine learning researchers and engineers.'
 Christopher Bishop

 'The book hits the right level of detail for me.
-Too many of the ML books have a "don’t worry your pretty head about this detail" mentality,   or go the other way and overwhelm me with detail.
+Too many of the ML books have a "don't worry your pretty head about this detail" mentality, or go the other way and overwhelm me with detail.
 Your book is comprehensive and has a sense of ease and expanse, but it feels like I can get to the application part quickly enough.'
 Sriram Srinivasan